ripjar/passport-trusted-header/README.md

 ### Options

- `headers` - required.
+* `headers` - required.
 Array of HTTP header names to extract.
 A request has to contain all of these headers to be authenticated.
+* `passReqToCallback` - optional.
+Causes the request object to be supplied to the verify callback as the first parameter.

 The verify callback decides whether to authenticate each request.
 It called with the extracted header names/values and a [passport.js `done` callback](http://passportjs.org/guide/configure/).